daviskeene/Portfolio/blog/files/laymans-contact-tracing.markdown

 It's easy to think that a contact tracing app consists of knowing your location and knowing the location of everyone around you.
 In this model, your phone would keep a record of where you've been and when, and then if a person tests positive for COVID-19 their location data is uploaded to a server.

-<b>This is not how contact tracing apps work!</b>If it were, it would be a serious invasion of privacy.
+<b>This is not how contact tracing apps work!</b> If it were, it would be a serious invasion of privacy.
 Not to say that companies
  like Google or TikTok aren't already [using your location data](https://www.cnet.com/news/tiktok-accused-of-secretly-gathering-user-data-and-sending-it-to-china/), but we shouldn't have to give up our privacy or face viral doom.
-The good news it, <b>we don't need to!</b>
+The good news it, <b>we don't need to choose!</b>

 ## Privacy First Contact Tracing, in Layman's Terms
 Rather than know where you've been, all your phone needs to know is <i>who you've been around</i>.

-Privacy first contact tracing apps utilize this by doing two things: sending out random messages, and receiving random messages from other nearby phones.
+Privacy first contact tracing apps accomplish this by doing two things: sending out random messages, and receiving random messages from other nearby phones.
 By having my phone store the messages it sends out, and the messages it takes in from nearby people, I can have my app search nearby hospital databases containing messages that were sent from <i>COVID-19 positive people</i>.
 If my list of received messages contains any of the messages in the database, it means I was recently in contact with someone who tested for COVID-19, and I should self quarantine for 14 days.